neelshrivastava3/Blinkit-Data-Analysis-Dashboard/README.md

-#🟡 Blinkit Sales Performance Dashboard
+#Blinkit Sales Performance Dashboard

 Excel Project
 ##Data Set Used
 <a href="https://github.com/neelshrivastava3/Blinkit-Data-Analysis-Dashboard/blob/main/BlinkIT%20Grocery%20Data%20Excel.xlsx"> Blinkit Data Set

-##📌 1.
-Project Overview
+## 1. Project Overview

 This project focuses on analyzing Blinkit’s sales performance, customer satisfaction, and inventory distribution using Excel.
 The goal is to extract key insights and opportunities for optimization through clear KPIs and interactive visualizations.

-##🎯 2.
-Business Requirement
+## 2. Business Requirement

 To conduct a comprehensive analysis of Blinkit's: